 As the first-ever successful implementation of a digital currency, it’s common to see Bitcoin serve as a punching bag for technologists.
 To many of them, Bitcoin is a first-generation technology and, as such, it is plagued by a lack of transactional throughput and feature richness.
 But make no mistake: Bitcoin’s uniqueness goes far beyond the scope of technology.
 It is an unprecedented experiment in wealth distribution.

-In bull markets, the proverbial comparisons of Bitcoin and the likes of dial-up internet, or email in the 1980s, are vast and plentiful.
+In bull markets, the proverbial comparisons of Bitcoin and the likes of dial-up internet, or email in the 1980s, are plentiful.
 Too often, these are part of deliberate marketing strategies pushed by proponents of emerging cryptoassets that reportedly succeed where Bitcoin has failed.
 Tragically, newcomers confronted by a strictly technological comparison framework are ultimately pushed to the margins, especially as debates turn hyper-technical.

 While it is undeniable that technology plays a role in evaluating the merits of any cryptoasset, there’s certainly more to the story.
 What technologists and, by extension, most newcomers often overlook is the fact that cryptoassets function as digital economies.
 And just like real-world economies, the technology through which currency is accounted for (governments, banks, payment networks) is often far less important than how that currency was and is effectively distributed (monetary policy and wealth distribution).